-Our clinical pathway for joint replacement patients is designed to assist your recovery so you can return to your normal activities as soon as possible.
+Our clinical pathway for joint replacement patients is designed to assist your recovery so you can go home from hospital earlier and return to your normal activities as soon as possible.
 For this program to be successful, you need to play an active role in your recovery.
 Patients who become active participants in their own care achieve better outcomes and will experience higher rates of satisfaction and faster recovery.

 It is recommended that you read this booklet thoroughly in conjunction with the online information provided.
 This includes a prehab exercise video and a microsoft teams link to our online education class.

 This will assist your preparation before surgery both physically and emotionally, and help with a smooth recovery.